 My second call was to a college town!
 Manhattan, Kansas, the home of Kansas State University, Go Wildcats!
 As Associate Pastor, I reached out to youth, young adults and “young” adults, and I even got the “experienced” adults to work alongside us.
 I learned how to do the Wabash Canonball, how to spend the day in a coffee shop, the depth of diversity and all the challenges that go with that in Kansas, the generosity of people who see a need and want to fill it, and the passion of a downtown church which shares com-passion with all of it’s neighbors, no matter what their background or life circumstances.

-Now, I am embarking on my third call, this time to Amarillo, Texas!
-I serve as the Pastor of St. Luke Presbyterian Church, a lively, loving and creative community.
+My third call was in Amarillo, Texas!
+I served as the Pastor of St. Luke Presbyterian Church, a lively, loving and creative community.
 These folks show their heart for inclusivity by making sure that all people feel welcome—welcome to participate, welcome to dream, welcome to lead, welcome to love and be loved.
-I’m so excited to become a part of their ministry in Amarillo, serving with “hands of service, hands of faith, and open hands of love.”
-To find out more about this ministry, check out our website stlukeamarillo.com and join us for worship sometime!
+I’m so honored to have served as a part of their ministry in Amarillo, serving with “hands of service, hands of faith, and open hands of love.”